GiancarloMCorrea/Manuscript_using_Quarto/README.md

 - `manuscript.qmd`: Quarto file where you will write your manuscript.
 - `references.bib`: Bibtex file where your citations information will be stored.
 You **do not** need to edit this file manually, it will be updated automatically.
 See more below.

+This repository was tested using Quarto 1.5.55 (Windows).

 ## How to start writing my manuscript?

 Clone this repository and make changes to the `manuscript.qmd` file.
 It will generate a Word file (`manuscript.docx`) when rendered.